swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 #### Having sets of `load(as:)` functions with and without the `endianness:` parameter

 We could have distinct `load(fromByteOffset:as:)` and `load(fromByteOffset:as:endianness:)` with no defaulted endianness argument.
-This achieves the same shape as the proposed `Optional<Endianness>` parameter, but it is possible the generated code might be better in one form than the other.
+This achieves the same shape as the proposed `Optional<ByteOrder>` parameter, but it is possible the generated code might be better in one form than the other.

 #### Waiting for a "fully inhabited" layout constraint